Dr Claire Marshall

 - I also have a Masters in Research (professional and creative writing) and a Post Graduate Certificate in Higher Education.

 My research expertise is in the humanitarian field.
-I have conducted qualitative research in Israel, Uganda and the UK on refugees, issues of social injustice/inequality and working cross-culturally.
-I have also lectured internationally on these topics.
+I have conducted qualitative research internationally with refugees, issues of social injustice/inequality and working cross-culturally.

 - Humanistic/Person Centred